Principles of the Treaty of Waitangi: Principles in legislation

+Equity: the Crown must commit to achieving equitable health outcomes for Māori.

+Active protection: the Crown must act, as far as possible, to achieve equitable health outcomes for Māori.

+Options: the Crown must provide for and resource kaupapa Māori health and disability services and ensure that all services are provided in a culturally appropriate way that recognises hauora Māori models of care.

+Partnership: the Crown and Māori must work in partnership in the governance, design, delivery, and monitoring of health and disability services.
+Māori must be co-designers of the primary health system for Māori.

 Opposition to the principles

-Principles Deletion Bill, 2005

-The "Principles of the Treaty of Waitangi Deletion Bill" was introduced to the New Zealand Parliament in 2005 as a private member's bill by New Zealand First MP Doug Woolerton.
-"This bill eliminates all references to the expressions "the principles of the Treaty", "the principles of the Treaty of Waitangi" and the "Treaty of Waitangi and its principles" from all New Zealand Statutes including all preambles, interpretations, schedules, regulations and other provisos included in or arising from each and every such Statute".
+The "Principles of the Treaty of Waitangi Deletion Bill" was introduced to the New Zealand Parliament in 2005 as a member's bill by New Zealand First MP Doug Woolerton.
+"This bill eliminates all references to the expressions 'the principles of the Treaty', 'the principles of the Treaty of Waitangi' and the 'Treaty of Waitangi and its principles' from all New Zealand Statutes including all preambles, interpretations, schedules, regulations and other provisos included in or arising from each and every such Statute".

-At the first reading of the Bill, New Zealand First leader Winston Peters said:
+At the first reading of the bill, New Zealand First leader Winston Peters said:

+After failing to pass its first reading, the bill was reintroduced after the 2005 election, with the Labour Party promising to support the bill to select committee as part of its confidence and supply agreement with New Zealand First.
+This time, the Bill passed first reading 111 votes in favour (Labour, National, New Zealand First, United Future, ACT New Zealand, and Progressive), 10 votes against (Green Party, Māori Party).

-The bill failed to pass its second reading in November 2007.
+That bill failed to pass its second reading in November 2007.

 In a legal analysis of the bill for Chapman Tripp, David Cochrane argued that without the principles it would probably be an "impossible task" for the Waitangi Tribunal to carry out its role.